mfornos/awesome-microservices/README.md

 - [Cereal](http://uscilab.github.io/cereal/) a C++11 library for serialization.
 - [Kryo](https://github.com/EsotericSoftware/kryo) Java serialization and cloning: fast, efficient, automatic.

+### Horizontal Scalability

+- [Hazelcast](http://hazelcast.org/) is an open source in-memory data grid.
+- [Galaxy](http://www.paralleluniverse.co/galaxy/) is an open-source high-performance in-memory data-grid.

+### Resiliency

+- [Simian Army](https://github.com/Netflix/SimianArmy) is a suite of tools for keeping your cloud operating in top form.
+Chaos Monkey, the first member, is a resiliency tool that helps ensure that your applications can tolerate random instance failures.
+- [Hystrix](https://github.com/Netflix/Hystrix) is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.

 ### Configuration & Discovery

 - [ZooKeeper](https://zookeeper.apache.org/) is an effort to develop and maintain an open-source server which enables highly reliable distributed coordination.